minprog/platforms/scraping-data/30 transforming/contents.md

 - It accepts two positional command line arguments the input file and the output file.
 You should use argparse for this.
 - The program reads the data from the input file into a pandas DataFrame.
 - It will filter the DataFrame such that it only contains the top N (default is 5) movies from every year.
 - It should accept an optional argument `-n` that will allow us to select a lower `N`, so that we could also use the program to generate a top 4 or lower.
-So we could in principle use the following command to create a top 3: `$ python extract.py -n 3 data/movies.csv data/top3.csv`
+So we could in principle use the following command to create a top 3: `$ python3 extract.py -n 3 data/movies.csv data/top3.csv`
 - The result is written as a `.csv` to the output file.
 - The resulting output `.csv` should be sorted by year (ascending)